georchestra/georchestra/ldapadmin/README.md

  * button to remove a group (users will **not** be deleted)

-Members of the SV_ADMIN_USERS group will have the same UI, but some buttons will not be shown (or disabled) : group add/remove, "selected users" > "add/remove from group"
+Members of the ADMIN_USERS group will have the same UI, but some buttons will not be shown (or disabled) : group add/remove, "selected users" > "add/remove from group"
 They will have the right to create/read/update/delete users only from the same EL_* groups they belong to.

 Notes